Many women opt for tea as a natural, healthy, and satisfying drink during pregnancy.

-Morning sickness is one of the most difficult symptoms of pregnancy, making it a challenge to enjoy the early months.
+Morning sickness is one of the most difficult pregnancy symptoms, making it a challenge to enjoy the early months.

-One of the most common pregnancy aversions is coffee, so if you’re accustomed to waking in the morning and having coffee first thing, you need to find a substitute that will not only satisfy, but that you’ll also find palatable.
+One of the most common pregnancy aversions is coffee, so if you’re accustomed to waking in the morning and having a coffee first thing, you need to find a substitute that will not only satisfy but that you’ll also find palatable.

-Ginger is known as an effective ingredient to soothe nausea, and there are lots of ginger teas on the market.
+Ginger is an effective ingredient to soothe nausea, and there are lots of ginger teas on the market.
 If you find it difficult to stomach a cup of hot tea, pour it over ice and add pasteurized honey or sugar to make a sweet iced tea version.
-Often cold and sweet foods are easier to keep down if you struggle with morning sickness.
+Cold and sweet foods are often easier to keep down if you struggle with morning sickness.
 Another type of tea that can ease morning sickness is lemon balm.
 If you are at high risk for miscarriage, avoid chamomile and peppermint tea, especially in the first trimester.

 3. Tea Has Antioxidants and Nutrients

-Antioxidants are naturally-occurring substances in plants that remove waste products that can cause potential damage to our cells (source).
+Antioxidants are naturally-occurring substances in plants that remove waste products that can cause potential cell damage (2).
 These damaging waste products, called free radicals, are responsible for signs of aging in our skin and have even been implicated in the development of cancer.

 To be clear, antioxidants are not unique to tea.
 They are available through many other foods, but tea is one way to get them into your body.
 The more antioxidants you have in your body, the better.

-Tea also has nutrients that are important in pregnancy (source).
+Tea also has nutrients that are important in pregnancy.
 These include calcium, magnesium, and iron.
-Tea also helps to boost your immune system, which is ultra-important when you’re pregnant to ward off disease.
+Tea also helps to boost your immune system, which is ultra-important to ward off disease.